Kharacternyk/pacwall/README.rst

     systemctl --user enable pacwall-watch-packages.path

-Note that this one runs ``pacwall -u`` i.e. doesn't fetch newly available updates.
+Note that this one runs ``pacwall -u`` i.e. the displayed set of available updates can only shrink.

-If you want the wallpaper to fetch and show newly available updates each hour, run:
+If you want the wallpaper to be refreshed each hour with the up-to-date set of available updates displayed, run:

 .. code-block:: bash